Cray-HPE/docs-sat/portal/developer-portal/introduction/System_Admin_Toolkit_Command_Overview.md

 #### Interactive Advantages

-Running `sat` using the interactive command prompt gives the ability to read and write local files on ephemeral container storage, and if multiple `sat` commands are being run in succession, then using sat bash to launch the container beforehand may save time, as the container does not need to be launched for each `sat` command.
+Running `sat` using the interactive command prompt gives the ability to read and write local files on ephemeral container storage.
+If multiple `sat` commands are being run in succession, then use sat bash to launch the container beforehand.
+This will save time because the container does not need to be launched for each `sat` command.

 #### Non-interactive Advantages